Prepay for Virtual Machines with Azure Reserved VM Instances (RI)

 If you need to cancel your reservation, there may be a 12% early termination fee.
 Refunds are based on the lowest price of either your purchase price or the current price of the reservation.
 Refunds are limited to $50,000 per year.
 The refund you receive is the remaining pro-rated balance minus the 12% early termination fee.
 To request a cancellation, go to the reservation in the Azure portal and select Refund to create a support request.

-If you need to change your Reserved VM Instances reservation to another region, VM size group, or term, you can exchange it for another reservation that's of equal or greater value.
+If you need to change your Reserved VM Instances reservation to another region, VM size group, or term, you can exchange it.
+The exchange must be for another reservation that's of equal or greater value.
 The term start date for the new reservation doesn't carry over from the exchanged reservation.
-The 1 or 3 year term starts from when you create the new reservation.
+The one or three year term starts from when you create the new reservation.
 To request an exchange, go to the reservation in the Azure portal, and select Exchange to create a support request.

 - What are Azure Reservations?